sansayin/full-stack-playground/README.md

 make
 ```

-this will build within docker env, and out put executable in bin folder
+this will build within docker env, and out put executable in bin folder.
 Taking longer time to build after using SqlitDB, pretty fast when docker image was cached.

 ## Make Docker Image